About journeys

 Note

-If you are activating to several destinations and each one uses different custom attributes, you’ll need to create a separate activation node for each destination to assign those attributes correctly.
+If you are activating to several destinations and each one uses different custom attributes, you will need to create a separate activation node for each destination to assign those attributes correctly.

 Tip